WayfaringBloke/dnd/writing/pub/World.md

 ### What year is it?
-No!
-I will not define this!
+I am not going to define this, don't ask.
+It's a boring & pointless restriction on creativity.

 ### Nation: Sallowdia
 Permanently overcast, a clear sky hasn't been seen in this part of the world for generations.
-**Founder:** Douglas Sallow
+Years are numbered since **Founder:** Douglas Sallow
 **Dictator:** Ingraham Reeves
 ![Ingraham Reeves](https://i.imgur.com/lUvlB33.png)